0xC4/multimodal-ai/README.md

 An example is provided in `merge_data.py`, combining the predictions with PSA, prostate volume, and age.

 ### 4. Generate predictions for different configurations
-Modify lines X-Y in `experiment.py` to specify your own data groupings.
+Modify `experiment.py` to specify your own data groupings.
 The groupings will be relevant in early- (feature level) versus late (decision level) fusion.

 Run:
 ```